Pure metric geometry: introductory lectures

 \section{Geodesics}

 Let $\spc{X}$ be a metric space and $\II$ a real interval.
-A~globally isometric map $\gamma\:\II\to \spc{X}$ is called a \emph{geodesic} \footnote{Different authors call it differently: {}\emph{shortest path}, {}\emph{minimizing geodesic}.
-Also, note that the meaning of the term \emph{geodesic} is different from what is used in Riemannian geometry, altho they are closely related.}; in other words, $\gamma\:\II\to \spc{X}$ is a geodesic if
+A distance-preserving map $\gamma\:\II\to \spc{X}$ is called a \emph{geodesic} \footnote{Others call it differently: \textit{shortest path}, \textit{minimizing geodesic}.
+Also, note that the meaning of the term \textit{geodesic} is different from what is used in Riemannian geometry, altho they are closely related.}; in other words, $\gamma\:\II\to \spc{X}$ is a geodesic if

 for any pair $s,t\in \II$.